-Want to see or verify the RDS and RDS2 output data?
-The encoder supports direct complete RDS output monitoring on any communication port in real time using a desktop application.
+Want to see or verify the RDS output data?
+The encoder supports direct complete RDS output monitoring on any free port in real time using a desktop application.
 This unique feature allows complete RDS output analysis without need of a receiver or special equipment.

-RDS data is provided as ASCII coded RDS groups in raw format at the RDS group rate (11.4 groups per second for each stream).
-The group content provided is equal to the group content being sent to output of the RDS encoder and being seen by listeners.
+RDS data is provided as ASCII coded RDS groups in raw format at the RDS group rate (11.4 groups per second).
+The group content provided is equal to the group content being sent to output of the RDS encoder.
 This format of data is directly supported by some easy to use applications (for example freeware RDS Spy).